HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 <img src="imgs/type-scale.png" alt="font-folder" width="800"/>
 <p></p>

 These styles are used in all the Material Design Definitions.
-If you go to the Material Design documentation, and look for a component you will find the corresponding **Type Scale** associated with each element.
+If you go to the Material Design documentation, and look for a component you will find the corresponding **Type Scale Category** associated with each element.

-For example, in the `List` component in the [theming typography section](https://material.io/components/lists#theming) you can see how they use the **Type Scale** to define the styles of the different list components.
+For example, in the `List` component in the [theming typography section](https://material.io/components/lists#theming) you can see how they use the **Type Scale Category** to define the styles of the different list components.

 <img src="imgs/type-scale-sample.png" alt="font-folder" width="400"/>
 <p></p>